The Deschutes Partnership has accomplished the following in the lower Crooked River:

 Stream Habitat Restoration:

 In the lower Crooked River, the Crooked River Watershed Council has completed nearly 4.5 miles of stream restoration, including projects on McKay Creek and Ochoco Creeks, and the Crooked River.
 Key areas that remain to be addressed represent approximately 30 miles in the Lower Crooked, including McKay and Ochoco Creeks.
 Within the next ten years, the Crooked River Watershed Council anticipates implementing an additional 20 miles of stream restoration projects in the mainstem Crooked River, Ochoco Creek, and McKay Creek.

 Fish Passage and Screening:

 Through 2017, the Crooked River Watershed Council has addressed passage and screening at 13 of 17 sites considered to be significant barriers.
 Given available funding, the Crooked River Watershed Council expects to complete the remaining four passage projects by the end of 2022.
 The most critical passage project remaining in the Crooked is Opal Springs diversion dam located about one mile above the confluence with Lake Billy Chinook.
 This barrier blocks access to approximately 130 miles of habitat in the lower Crooked River, including McKay and Ochoco Creeks.

 The Crooked River Watershed Council will conduct community-level outreach focused on successful reintroduction of ESA-listed species into a working lands watershed.
-The outreach will be centered on ensuring that landowners, irrigators and others feel informed, engaged, aware and comfortable with the reintroduction as a positive influence in the watershed that will negatively affect their livelihood.
+The stakeholder engagement will be centered on ensuring that landowners, irrigators and others feel informed, engaged, aware and comfortable with the reintroduction as a positive influence in the watershed that will negatively affect their livelihood.
 The Crooked River Watershed Council will work with ODFW, NOAA, PGE, and others to design, develop, fund, and co-host an annual public forum on the topic of reintroduction in the Crooked River.